 US Hispanic Census Map by Vrysxy/Wikimedia

-Spanish speaking employees are becoming the new business “Must Have” in order to successfully accommodate not just surrounding communities, but a nation that is increasingly embracing a Hispanic American culture.
-With Hispanics making up almost one fifth of the American population, Hispanic business owners are only represented in our society with being slightly over 8 percent of the business community, according to a 2007 Census Report.
+Spanish-speaking employees are becoming the new business “Must Have” in order to successfully accommodate not just surrounding communities, but a nation that is increasingly embracing a Hispanic American culture.
+With Hispanics making up almost one-fifth of the American population, Hispanic business owners are only represented in our society with being slightly over 14 percent of the business community.

-Given the disparity in the number above, the benefits of knowing Spanish as a non-Hispanic business owner is blatantly obvious.
-Being able to effectively speak with not just Spanish speaking employees and co-workers, but in being able to communicate with clients and customers as well, is going to help give access to that under-taped Hispanic customer base.
+Given the disparity in the number above, the benefits of knowing Spanish as a non-Hispanic business owner are blatantly obvious.
+Being able to effectively speak with not just Spanish-speaking employees and co-workers, but in being able to communicate with clients and customers as well, is going to help give access to that under-taped Hispanic customer base.

-In North America; Hispanic consumers are the fastest growing market segment.
-Good business sense in 2015 will include accommodating this large community, and helping them to distribute some of their vast disposable income towards your company’s direction.
+In North America, Hispanic consumers are the fastest-growing market segment.
+Good business sense in the years to come will include accommodating this large community and helping them to distribute some of their vast disposable income towards your company’s direction.
 Being the person who can help officiate that process with their working knowledge of the Spanish language, is what will also make one positively stand out to an employer, prospective or otherwise.

 Health Care Industry